bazelbuild/bazel-blog/_posts/2017-09-27-release-cadence.md

 ---
 layout: posts
-title: The new World of Bazel Releases
+title: The New World of Bazel Releases
 ---

 Bazel has been open-sourced exactly [2.5 years ago](https://blog.bazel.build/2015/03/27/Hello-World.html).
 It continues to be quite a journey, and we are very happy we have acquired some fellow travellers: [many projects, organizations and companies that we all know and love](https://sites.google.com/corp/bazel.build/conference2017/agenda) rely on Bazel every day.